Last Updated 10/03/2021

 - Be aware of Schengen area visa restrictions.

 - If you’re driving – don’t forget to buy a vignette and be aware of driving laws and restrictions.

 - Avoid places that purely exist for tourists.
-Put money in local pockets, meet more local people and learn more about the country you’re visiting by finding the shops, restaurants and places the locals love.
+Put money in local pockets, meet more local people, and learn more about the country you’re visiting by finding the shops, restaurants, and places the locals love.

-- You can zip around Europe cheaply by budget airline – they’re all pretty similar – or use trains, buses, hire a car, ride a bike – Europe is pretty easy to get around.
+- You can zip around Europe cheaply by a budget airline – they’re all pretty similar – or use trains, buses, hire a car, ride a bike – Europe is pretty easy to get around.